 Review summary: Panasonic FT7 vs Leica TL2

 So what is the bottom line?
-Is the Panasonic FT7 better than the Leica TL2 or vice versa?
+Which of the two cameras – the Panasonic FT7 or the Leica TL2 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.